Hans867/Bilabonnement-Eksamen-3SEM/CONTRIBUTING.md

 ## Contribution Guidelines

-Create a new branch with relevant name of what you have coded, rather more branches than a big on and we will look the code through.
+Create a new branch with relevant name of what you have coded and we will look the code through.

 ## License and Copyright